-- Real-time secret updates across jobs
+- Real-time updates across jobs and tools

 Prerequisites

-- A working Vault OSS server (from this guide)
+- A working Vault OSS server

-- Jenkins with the HashiCorp Vault Plugin installed
+- Jenkins with the HashiCorp Vault Plugin

-- Store Your SSH Key in Vault
+- Store the SSH Key in Vault (KV v2)

-Enable the KV v2 secrets engine if not already:
+Enable KV v2 (if not already):

 vault secrets enable -path=secret kv-v2